commercialhaskell/stack/doc/maintainers/self-hosted_runners.md

 However, this solution can be applied locally and the build outputs for the Linux/AArch64 platform added manually to the result of the GitHub workflow.

+The experimental Haskell script `etc/scripts/release-linux-aarch64.hs` is intended to facilitate the building of statically-linked Stack executables for Linux/AArch64 on macOS/AArch64.